See which pages Google can find and index on your site, and learn about any indexing problems encountered.

-- Click any error rows that seem to be contributing to your error spike to get to the details page with more information.
+- Click into the details pages for any errors that seem to be contributing to your error spike.
 Read the description about the specific error type to learn how to handle it best.

 - Fix all instances for the error, and request validation by clicking Validate Fix in the details page for that reason.
 Read more about validation.

 - You'll get notifications as your validation proceeds, but you can check back after a few days to see whether your error count has gone down.